FLARE: A Dataflow-Aware and Scalable Hardware Architecture for Neural-Hybrid Scientific Lossy Compression: Proposed Hardware: FLARE

 \subsection{Slice-wise Normalization with Operator Fusion}

-Global normalization in the neural component ensures each data point is appropriately scaled and centered before neural network processing, facilitating enhanced feature extraction.
-However, this incurs significant memory access redundancy and large bubble overhead due to repeated full-dataset memory traversals.
-To address this, we propose a slice-wise instance normalization technique that operates directly on two-dimensional data slices.
-This approach aligns with the neural network's slice-based execution pattern, enabling a fully pipelined dataflow in a finer-grained manner.
-Specifically, each normalized slice can be streamed directly to the neural component on the fly, effectively eliminating the overhead associated with global normalization across the entire dataset.
+Global normalization in the neural component scales and centers the data before neural network processing, but it requires repeated full-dataset traversals, causing redundant memory accesses and pipeline bubbles.
+To address this, we propose slice-wise instance normalization, which operates directly on two-dimensional data slices.
+This approach matches the neural network's slice-based execution pattern and enables fine-grained pipelined dataflow.
+Each normalized slice can then be streamed directly to the neural component on the fly, eliminating the overhead of global normalization across the entire dataset.

-Furthermore, this strategy aggressively reduces memory accesses and enhances data access efficiency by fusing the normalization operation with the convolution kernel.
-Specifically, we introduce two variables, $max_i$ and $min_i$, to track the maximum and minimum values for the $i$-th slice during the prediction procedures.
-By embedding normalization directly into the convolution kernel, the separate read and write operations for normalized data are eliminated.
+We further reduce memory accesses by fusing normalization with the first convolution kernel.
+Specifically, we use $max_i$ and $min_i$ to track the maximum and minimum values of the $i$-th slice during prediction.
+Embedding normalization into the convolution eliminates the separate read and write operations for normalized data.
 For each data point $D[x,y,i]$ in the $i$-th slice, the normalized value is computed as:

 where $D_N[x,y,i]$ denotes the normalized data.
-Integrating this normalization into the computation of the first convolution layer yields the convolution output O[x, y, o]:
+Integrating this normalization into the computation of the first convolution layer yields the convolution output $O[x, y, o]$:

-where the updated convolution weights $W'[k_x, k_y, o]$ and $b'[o]$ incorporating normalization parameters, are computed as:
+where the updated convolution weight $W'[k_x, k_y, o]$ and bias $b'[o]$ incorporate the normalization parameters and are computed as:

 Compared to explicitly computing $D_N[x, y, i]$, updating the convolution kernel $W'[k_x, k_y, o]$ and $b'[o]$ introduces minimal additional workload due to the small size.
 Furthermore, the compression quality achieved by the proposed instance normalization remains comparable to that of the original global normalization, as analyzed in Section~\ref{sec:algorithmEvaluation}.